Wyoming Section 8 Housing

 Section 8 Housing Wyoming Waiting List

-Due to high demand for affordable housing in Wyoming, many housing authorities maintain waiting lists for Section 8 rental assistance.
+Due to high demand, many housing authorities maintain waiting lists for Section 8 vouchers.
+Wait times vary by county and local demand, ranging from 6 months to over 2 years.
 The waiting list is used to prioritize applications and ensure that rental assistance is targeted to those who need it most.

 The following table shows the current waiting list status in Wyoming.